 3) Claims Management

-By outsourcing medical billing for behavioral health, providers not only gain access to coding experts who code their claims correctly the first time, but they also open a window to an entire claims and denial management process that improves timely payments.
+By outsourcing behavioral health and psychiatry medical billing, providers not only gain access to coding experts who code their claims correctly the first time, but they also open a window to an entire claims and denial management process that improves timely payments.
 With tools like claims scrubbing and real-time claims tracking, potential denied claims are stopped in their tracks and corrected as soon as possible.